Profession Calculators

 Accuracy and Disclaimer

-Payment estimates are based on 2026 FSA program rules and statutory reference prices.
-Actual payments depend on final county yields (published by NASS), marketing year average prices, base acres, payment yields, and congressional appropriations.
-Payments are subject to sequestration and payment limitations.
-This tool is for planning purposes only.
-Contact your local FSA office for official program information and enrollment.
+Payment estimates are based on 2026 FSA program rules and published reference prices.
+Actual payments depend on final county yields published by NASS, final national marketing year average prices, your specific base acres and payment yields, and congressional sequestration.
+Payment calculations are subject to change if program rules are modified.
+This calculator is for planning and education purposes only.
+Contact your local FSA service center for official program enrollment, payment calculations, and deadline information.